coreindustries/sprinkler/README.md

 node + raspberry pi based sprinkler system

-based on geddy with socket.io for triggers and pi-gpio for talking to the Raspberry PI gpio pins to tigger a relay.

 ### setup
-[sudo] npm install -g geddy

 GPIO access requires root access, but non-root access is available via [gpio-admin](https://github.com/quick2wire/quick2wire-gpio-admin)